Databases will help you find articles on a topic. Search them by subject heading, if possible, rather than by keyword.

 SLU Libraries Catalog Journal Search will tell you if the SLU Libraries have a journal online, in print, or on microfilm.
 It also will indicate whether a bound volume of a journal has been relocated to the Locust Street Library Facility (LSLF).

-Many commercial indexes to the contents of periodicals and other publication types (i.e., databases) are available at Pius Library and via the SLU Libraries website.
+Many commercial indexes to the contents of periodicals and other publication types (i.e., databases) are available at Pius Library and via the library's website.
 The coverage of some indexes is general and interdisciplinary; still other indexes have a subject-specific scope.
 Virtually all indexing services include abstracts, or summaries, of the indexed publications.
-Many of these resources are available in electronic format; some contain the full-text or even the full-image of the source material itself.
+Most of these resources are available in electronic format; some contain the full-text or even the full-image of the source material itself.
+Click on the Libraries home page “Databases” tab to make selections by subject area OR click on the "Databases" option under the Research tab on top menu bar to display an alphabetical list of all SLU databases.
+For a list of criminal justice-related databases provided by the SLU Libraries that may be useful for your research and that span multiple subject areas, click on the Databases tab of this guide.